overvis/opencart-plugins/Simple-cookie-policy-notice/README.md

 ## Description

-This plugin adds a notice about using cookies to your OpenCart store.
-It supports a large number of settings for visual customization, so it’s easy to adjust the navigation bar to the color scheme of your site.
+This plugin adds a notice about cookies usage for visitors on OpenCart store.
+It supports a large number of settings for visual customization, so it should be easy to adjust it to store color scheme.

-The notice bar is adaptive and will look good on all devices.
-In the screenshot below you can see the appearance of the desktop and mobile version of notice bar.
+The notice bar is adaptive and should fit mobile devices nicely.
+Screenshot of desktop and mobile versions:

 ![Desktop version](./docs/img/desktop.jpg)